ChrisDuffley/stationPlaylist/addoninternals.md

 [StationPlaylist suite](www.stationplaylist.com) is a collection of programs to help broadcasters plan, run, and do related activities around broadcasting.
 The apps consist of Studio, Creator, Track Tool, Streamer, Remote Studio (introduced in 2025), and others.

-StationPlaylist Studio is a broadcast automation software that helps broadcasters schedule trakcs, play jingles and more.
+StationPlaylist Studio is a broadcast automation software that helps broadcasters schedule tracks, play jingles and more.
 It includes support for break notes, hourly playlist, track tagging and comes with tools to manage track playback such as setting track intros.
 In studio 5.00 and later, it includes its own stream encoder.

 A version for broadcasters on the move, named StationPlaylist Remote Studio, made its debut in late 2025.
 Remote Studio is designed to work closely with a version of local Studio installed remotely, with the user interface largely deriving from Studio.
 However, due to its purpose as a remote broadcasting assistant, Remote Studio does not have all the features of local Studio.